SplaatSites/Cranked/README.md

 # Cranked
+This is a fork of the original *Cranked*.

+Below is the original description.

 *Cranked* is a work in progress unofficial Playdate Console emulator.
 This project aims to provide an open source way of running
 Playdate console games on a variety of platforms.
 They Playdate SDK does include a Simulator program for use in development of
 Playdate games, but it is unable to play game compiled for an actual Playdate console and requires a binary to be compiled for